Sjord/Sjord.github.io/_posts/2020-04-02-testing-android-apps-on-a-virtual-machine.md

     adb shell settings delete global global_http_proxy_port
     adb shell reboot

 Enter text.
 The following command types "hello" in the currently focussed input field.
-The parameter containing the text to type needs to be escaped (TODO how?).
+The parameter containing the text to type needs to be escaped twice.
+That's because you type it in a shell, and adb passes it to the shell within Android.
+This puts *hello* within single quotes twice:

-    adb shell input text "hello"
+    adb shell input text \''hello'\'

+To press certain buttons, use `keyevent`.
+A list of valid keys can be found in the [Android KeyEvent documentation](https://developer.android.com/reference/android/view/KeyEvent).
+To press the volume up button:

+    adb shell input keyevent KEYCODE_VOLUME_UP

-Reboot Android:
+To reboot Android:

     adb shell reboot